nurturing resilient communities

 What kind of local revenue model would do this?
 Here's what we're thinking...

-Stop taxing land improvements, backfilling the gap with a tax on land value.
+Reduce taxes on land improvements, backfilling the gap with a tax on land value.
 This encourages land owners to make the best use of their land.

 (Want more details?
 Ask email@example.com.)